 The most time goes into scouting who to interview and seeing if they will agree to be on the show.
 Once they’ve agreed, the rest of the interview process is pretty simple.

-Scheduling is done using TimeTrade, recording is done using Skype and Pamela, and editing is done using The Levelator, Adobe Audition CC and Audacity.
-From there, the interview is published via Simplecast to Apple Podcasts, Stitcher, and other podcast directories, on SoundCloud, on Facebook and Twitter, as well as here on the website.
+From there, the interview is published via Simplecast to Apple Podcasts, Spotify, Stitcher, Google Podcasts, and other podcast directories, as well as on Instagram, Twitter, and here on the website.

 Who did your intro and outro music and voiceover?